 To bridge the gap to the next theme, the bass clarinet gets a fun run up and down the instrument (0:36).
 Theme B is full of flying fingers, jazzy sounds, and syncopation.
 It’s a short theme, but energetic and wild.
 Of course, as a bass player, I love the great solo lick at 0:55 (It’s fun to play, too!).
 From there, we return to Theme A in its entirety (0:57), with just a couple of small alterations in the middle clarinets’ accompaniment and a slightly different ending.

 We get a new theme at 1:16.
-The running line moves between the second and third, the bass has a different bass line, and the first has a more of an accompaniment role.
+The running line moves between the second and third, the bass has a different bass line, and the first has an accompaniment role.
 The first does take over again around 1:24, then the group plays a syncopated line upward to finish the phrase.
 There are some octave jumps in the bass to bring us back to Theme A. It’s largely the same, but again he changes some of the middle parts ever so slightly.
 I, admittedly, did not realize this before when I rehearsed and performed it.
 However, I was playing the bass part, which doesn’t change during the bulk of Theme A. It’s mainly the ending that changes for that part.
-This time around, the bass line leads up to a held chord from everyone, signaling something different is going to happen.
+This time around, the bass line leads up to a held chord from everyone, signaling something different is

 A new theme

 We’re into a new theme at 1:54– the “slow” theme (Theme D).
-As with other pieces I’ve discussed, like “Overture to Candide” and “Festive Overture”, things only feel slow because Gourhand is using quarter and eighth notes, instead of the sixteenth notes and syncopation that we’ve heard until now.
+As with other pieces I’ve discussed, like “Overture to Candide” and “Festive Overture”, things only feel slow because Gourhand is using quarter and eighth notes instead of the sixteenth notes and syncopation that we’ve heard until now.
 The underlying pulse is the same, the note lengths are just different proportions.
 It’s common, but very effective, composition technique.
 Theme D begins with the second, third, and bass clarinets in octaves.
 The next iteration of the theme is in the first part, with the second providing harmonic material (2:12).

 At 2:29, the first continues the melody, the third takes over the harmony that the second had been playing, and the second brings in new harmonic material.
 Finally, Gourhand’s not quite done Theme D yet, and we get one more round of it at 2:46.
 The third gets to shine on the melody this time, the second goes back to her original harmonic line, and the first takes over what the second was just playing.
 The bass brings in a new line as foundation for the rest.
 At the end of the theme, there’s a slight ritard, a chord held for just a moment, and a run back itno Theme A.